How to Complete Texas Defensive Driving in 5 Steps

 • Failure to maintain financial responsibility

-If you met all of the requirements, congratulations!
+If you met all the requirements, congratulations!
 You should be eligible to take a defensive driving course.

 Step 2 - Ask Permission from Your Court